myDevicesIoT/cayenne-docs/docs/CAYENNEAPI.md

 Before a device can be [activated](#cayenne-api-using-the-api-example-walkthrough-activating-a-device) in Cayenne, it must first be provisioned.
 In this section we'll examine some common scenarios for provisioning devices.

-*Note: The Cayenne applications such as the Sample App do not contain a UI component for this step.
-That said, the __Hardware IDs__ generated during device provision step are later used in the Sample App UI for device activation.*
+*Note: Provisioning of devices is done in the Cayenne backend services and as such this step of the process does not get exposed to the end user.
+That said, the __Hardware IDs__ generated from this provisioning step do get entered into fields by the user later during the [Activating a Device](#cayenne-api-using-the-api-example-walkthrough-activating-a-device) step.*

 ##### Provision single Devices